API-Guild/greenlight/content/docs/quick-start/quick-start.md

 <Callout
   title="You can do it!"
   subtitle={<p>If you are new to all of this, keep in mind that everything you will learn here will be useful to you outside of using <strong>Greenlight</strong> to build a website.
-You may find that you enjoy working with these technologies and it can lead you down quite a rewarding path.</p>}
+You may find that you enjoy working with these technologies, leading you down a new and rewarding path.</p>}
 />

 ## First Steps